Kynda/TimeKeeper/README.md

 - PHP 5.3 or Greater
 - MySQL
 - Localhost Environment or htaccess authentication
+- Composer
+- Bower

+###Installation

+- Note: This is not for public facing use.
+- Import the MySQL dump (`database_installer.sql`) into your MySQL database of choice.
+- Rename `config.example.php` to `config.php` and fill in your database name, user name, and password
+- Run `composer install`
+- Run `bower install`
+- Should be done!

 ###Time is built using
 - The Silex MicroFramework